Rowes Wharf

 The current incarnation of Rowes Wharf (built 1987) is a modern development in downtown Boston, Massachusetts.
 It is best known for the Boston Harbor Hotel's multi-story arch over the wide public plaza between Atlantic Avenue and the Boston Harbor waterfront.
 Along the waterfront can be found a marina, restaurants, a water transportation terminal, and a floating stage offering free concerts and movies during the summer.

-MBTA boat services link the wharf to Hingham, while water taxis operate to and from Logan International Airport.
+MBTA ferry service links the wharf to Hingham, while water taxis operate to and from Logan International Airport.
 Cruise boats also operate from the wharf.

 History

 18th century

 In 1666 a protective battery called the "Sconce", or the "South Battery", was built at the foot of Fort Hill in the area now known as Rowes Wharf.
 In peacetime, the Battery had a company assigned to it in case of invasion, but had only one gunner.
 During the 1740s, the Battery was extended into the harbor and was defended by thirty-five guns.
 In 1764, John Rowe bought the land and built the first Rowes Wharf, which extended a short distance into Boston Harbor, and in 1765 Foster's Wharf was built on the site of the old Battery.

 Foster's Wharf was originally called "Apthorp's Wharf".
 Charles Ward Apthorp was a staunch Tory and backed the losing side in the American Revolution; it was his confiscated land and wharf that merchant William Foster bought for 6,266 pounds, 12 shillings in May 1782.
 Rowes Wharf, however, has carried its original builder's name since its inception.
 For the next 150 years or so, commercial shipping continued to be a main user of the area.